LudwikJaniuk/test-templates/.github/ISSUE_TEMPLATE/task.md

 **Contact person**
 Who can answer questions about the implementation?

-In addition, the following always apply:
+In addition to the Definition of Done, the following always apply:
  - Tests, building, and linting passes
  - No new warnings are introduced
  - User experience is not reduced